 We all have apps on our smartphones.
 We’re addicted to these apps.
-And, many of us spending a few bucks ($9.99 seems to be the sweet spot), is the norm.
+And, for many of us spending a few bucks ($0.99 seems to be the sweet spot), is the norm.
 Here’s data from a Distimo study of in-app purchasing:

 The average [revenue per download] for free apps that offer in-app purchase came in at $0.93 per app, straight forward paid apps came in at $2.25 but taking the prize, paid apps with in-app purchases with an ARP of around $2.40.
 The average cost of all apps for the iPhone is just $0.99.

-Users are so opposed to an advertising model, they purchased millions of downloads of the popular app, Words with Friends, at $4.99 just to avoid the advertising on the free version.
+Users are so opposed to an advertising model, they purchased millions of downloads of the popular app, Words with Friends, at $4.99 just to avoid advertising contained in the free version.

 Insights from the reality that the advertising model is dead

 - Stop using advertising or at least limit its use.
 Particularly annoying in the digital age are popups that eliminate your ability to read content until the user clicks the popup or exit and sales pages preceding content.
 Both dramatically reduce the performance of the pages and cause potential readers to exit without reading your content.

 - Think outside the box.
 Don’t limit your thinking to advertising.
 What other business models might work well for both you and your audience?